-In 2003, the public institution EKOAGROS certified that Rokiškio sūris, AB complies with the requirements laid down in EU Council Regulation EC No. 889/2008 and is a certified manufacturer of organic products: hard cheese BIO, Cagliata BIO, Mozzarella BIO, cheese Gouda BIO.
-The annual inspections and the certificates issued by the public institution EKOAGROS demonstrate that the Company is in compliance with the established requirements.
-Strict requirements to the manufacturing process and component parts thereof apply in organic products production.
+In 2003, the public institution EKOAGROS certified that Rokiškio sūris, AB complies with the requirements laid down in EU Council Regulation EC No. 834/2007 and is a certified manufacturer of organic products: hard cheese BIO, Cagliata BIO, Mozzarella BIO, cheese Gouda BIO.